© 2018 Miraculo Inc. All Rights Reserved

 Many people suffer from impulse control issues, especially those diagnosed with Attention Deficit Disorder (ADHD), which falls under the class of Impulse Control Disorders (ICD).
 With these disorders, the inability to control impulsive behaviors has extremely negative effects on anyone involved.

 ADHD is a common yet controversial diagnosis.
 The hallmark symptoms of impulsivity, distractibility, and hyperactivity can seriously impede the lives of those affected.

 CBD, or cannabidiol, is gaining popularity as a tonic of sorts.
-It’s therapeutic effects extend far and wide, treating everything from pain and inflammation to anxiety and depression.
-Its effect on improving impulsivity and ADHD is now being recognized as well.
+It’s recorded therapeutic effects from various studies extend far and wide, with positive results in treating pain, inflammation, anxiety and even depression.
+Although these findings are being recorded both officially and anecdotally further research and study will be needed before a proper treatment can be created.
+Further more its effect on improving impulsivity means neurological conditions such as ADHD are now being recognized as well.

 ADHD and the impulse control issues that come with it are frustrating and detrimental to everyone involved.
 If you or someone you know struggle with impulsivity, you’re probably very familiar with the conflict and hopelessness it brings.

-Because of its unique actions within the body, CBD is being used to treat a vast number of conditions, including:
+Due to its unique actions within the body, CBD is being tested, both officially and by those who self medicate, to treat a vast number of conditions, including:

 Impulse Control Disorders are a group of disorders that are marked by impulsivity.
 Impulsivity is the inability or failure to resist an urge, temptation, or impulse.
+For example the need to “press a red button” or do something you are being told not to do.
 The list is long for disorders that involve impulsivity.
-These disorders include:
+They include: